 So, I created this little article just for you.
 I know you struggle with working out consistently because I’ve been there myself and still struggle more often than I care to admit.

-First and most importantly is the “where” in your home: where in your home do you go to rejuvenate, groom and exercise most consistently?
+First and most importantly is the “where” in your home: where in your home do you go to rejuvenate?
 What areas in your kitchen do you do healthy meal prep?

 Healthy at Home: Six Powerful Keys to an at Home Wellness Practice

-Our most consistent healthy meals are probably happening at home already simply because you have more control over what you eat there; where you don’t have to “go somewhere” or “stop some place” to exercise; where you have the option to have or not have tempting wine, dairy and sugary treats on hand; and where you can always find a quiet and pretty spot to restore yourself.
+Your most consistent health practices are likely happening at home already simply because you don’t have to “go somewhere” or “stop some place” to exercise; you have more control over what you eat at home; you have the option to have or not have tempting wine, dairy and sugary treats on hand; and you can always find a quiet, pretty spot to restore yourself.

 Having One or Two Special Spots for at Home Wellness Practices